 DWG Dynamic Contingency Database

 The DWG shall prepare a Dynamic Contingency Database according to a standard spreadsheet format.
 The spreadsheet format will be reviewed annually.
-The dynamic contingency database will be posted on the ERCOT Market Information System (MIS) so that it is accessible to all DWG members and to ERCOT.
+In addition to the spreadsheet, DWG members can also provide their contingencies in python format if the spreadsheet is inadequate to accurately represent the contingencies (ex. contingencies based on detailed expansion of the station into node breaker).
+The dynamic contingency database and any additional contingencies provided in python will be posted on the ERCOT Market Information System (MIS) so that it is accessible to all DWG members and to ERCOT.

 Other DWG Activities